Namdaemun Market

 Shoppers hunting for clothing bargains

-The best way to enjoy this massive market is just to wander aimlessly and get lost in the maze like alleyways.
-Namdaemun Market is a great place to stroll through during the day or at night, even if you are not planning to buy anything.
+The best way to enjoy this massive market is to wander and get lost in the maze-like alleyways.
+Namdaemun Market is a great place to stroll through during the day or at night.
+Even if you are not planning to buy anything, it’s still worth exploring.

-If you are hungry, a number of tasty street food stalls can be found just outside exit 5 of Hoehyeon Station.
-Many of these stalls sell stereotypical Korean street foods such as dumplings, noodles, and pan fried foods.
+If you are hungry, you can find several tasty street food stalls outside Exit 5 of Hoehyeon Station.
+Many stalls sell stereotypical Korean street foods such as dumplings, noodles, and pan-fried foods.

 Namdaemun Market on a winter day